LeilaMoussa/_lof/README.md

     - [ ] RLOF with lsh
 - [x] verify VP distances check out (they don't quite but needs further investigation)
 - [x] benchmark accuracy of TarsosLSH in a vacuum (done with random vectors)
-- [ ] write some kind of results to sink topic
 - [x] make producer.py read line by line
-- [ ] would be nice to have: customize sink file format or add that logic to roc.py
+- [ ] modify roc.py to parse sink file format and use keys instead of attributes
 - [x] write as many "tests" (they're not really) as possible (WIP) -- write stuff to verify LSH!